The Rocket Richard Riot - 55 Years Later

 An opponent's view of Richard's relentlessness could be harrowing.
 "When he came flying toward you, "said Hall of Fame goalie Glenn Hall, "his eyes were all lit up, flashing and gleaming like a pinball machine."
 Wally Stanowski, a former Toronto player, went further.
 "He had that fiery look all the time," said Stanowski, "I once heard it described as having the look of an escaped mental patient.
 I thought that was a good description."

-In a game on March 15 against New York (RL - Come on, it was against the Boston Bruins!) near the end of the 1955 season, Richard's competitive fury, which he managed to channel most of the time, became completely un-channeled.
-It started when the high stick of Ranger (RL - again, the Bruins) defenseman Hal Laycoe cut him and it drew blood.
+In a game on March 15 against New York (Boston) near the end of the 1955 season, Richard's competitive fury, which he managed to channel most of the time, became completely un-channeled.
+It started when the high stick of Ranger (RL - The Bruins) defenseman Hal Laycoe cut him and it drew blood.
 Laycoe was a former teammate of the Rocket's, but that didn't stop Richard from attacking him in revenge, hitting him across the shoulders and face with his stick.
 (RL - Richard also used his fists, after an initial stick blow.)

 Finally, as the fight seemed to subside, lineman Cliff Thompson moved in to separate the combatants and return order to the game, which is part of a linesman's job.
 Richard did not wish to be soothed, and when Thompson tried to move him away from Laycoe, he punched the linesman twice in the face, knocking him unconscious.
-(RL - Actually Thompson approached and withheld Richard from behind, while, as one report noted, Laycoe decked him!
-Richard always maintained that he did not at first know it was the official he was striking.
+(RL - Actually Thompson approached and withheld Richard from behind as Laycoe decked him!
 Just a small, minute detail.)

 As soon as the game ended, the referee filed a report to the NHL commissioner, Clarence Campbell, since attacking an official in hockey is just as serious as it is in any other sport.
-After digesting the report and pondering his options (RL - Apparently Campbell discussed what to do with the owners of the 5 other NHL teams! ) for two days, Campbell issued his decision: Richard would be suspended, not just for the last three games of the regular season, but for the entire Stanley Cup playoffs.
+After digesting the report and pondering his options (RL - Apparently discussing it with the owners of the 5 other NHL teams! ) for two days, Campbell issued his decision: Richard would be suspended, not just for the last three games of the regular season, but for the entire Stanley Cup playoffs.

 The people of the city of Montreal and the province of Quebec itself were thunderstruck.
 The Canadiens and Detroit were tied for first place in the league and were to meet that night in the Montreal Forum.
 The fan reaction was so immediate and furious in the city that the police commissioner warned Campbell, whose office and that of the league were located in Montreal, that it would be inadvisable for him to attend the game as was his usual custom.
 Public attitudes were so poisonous that his staff begged him not to even think about entering the Forum.